kylup/pwr/apps.md

 * [coqui](https://juntospodemos.life/en)

-  With Coquí, you can quickly flag activities, instantly alert your trusted network and receive notifications when you're near reported locations.
+  With Coquí, you can quickly flag ICE activities, instantly alert your trusted network and receive notifications when you're near reported locations.

   See articles in [Newsweek ](https://www.newsweek.com/new-app-coqui-ice-immigration-new-york-2103414),